 Autism New Zealand provides support, information and education on autism spectrum disorders (ASD) for individuals, their family and whānau or caregivers and professionals.

-Gateway programmes in schools provide senior students with opportunities to learn on the job in a structured environment.
+Gateway and similar programmes in schools provide senior students with opportunities to learn on the job in a structured environment.